MarijaAvramovic/rock_paper_scissors/README.md

 ## Phase Two Adding UI

-Practice brancing,

-Dropdown menu of branches on GitHub
+Practicing branching

-In my UI, the player should be able to play the game by clicking on buttons rather than typing their answer in a prompt.
+In my UI, the player is able to play the game by clicking on buttons rather than typing their answer in a prompt.
-I will remove the logic that plays exactly five rounds.
+Removed the logic that plays exactly five rounds.

 ### pseudo
 add score